 this symbol means that any camera side event (motion, line crossing, etc.) will be shown.
 Also, you can press on the Plus to add any camera and "lock" it in place, preventing new cameras from showing in this layout cell automatically.

-this symbol means that a camera will be shown in this cell only when our servers will recognize a person.
+this symbol means that a camera will be shown in this cell only when our servers recognize a person.

-this symbol means that a camera will be shown in this cell only when our servers will recognize a car.
+this symbol means that a camera will be shown in this cell only when our servers recognize a car.

 Every time an event is detected it will automatically appear on screen in one of the layout cells based on the selected event types for each cell.
 Next, you can classify the event with one of the options from the dropdown list to create a log entry that will have information about the event and when it was acknowledged.
 This allows you to create automation rules using our webhook service to solve your routine day-to-day tasks with minimum effort and maximum precision.
 To learn how to create a new webhook please visit this page.